ibm-cloud-docs/Cloudant/offerings/learning-center.md

 {{site.data.keyword.cloudant_short_notm}} Query's language was inspired by the MongoDB query language.
 Queries are expressed in JSON, where the `selector` attribute describes the subset of data to return.
 The query JSON is posted to the database's `_find` endpoint to perform a query.

-The simplest form of query is finding documents where an attribute has a fixed value for example, where `author == J Smith`.
+The simplest form of query is finding documents where an attribute has a fixed value, for example, where `author == J Smith`.

 The second example shows two clauses in the query.
-Both clauses must be satisfied for a document to make it into the search results for example, where `isbn === 6725252` AND `date = 2018-01-01`.
+Both clauses must be satisfied for a document to make it into the search results, for example, where `isbn === 6725252` AND `date = 2018-01-01`.

 The third example shows how logical operators can be added.
 The `$gt` operation means `greater than` (there's also `gte` for greater than or equal to, and `lt/lte` for the equivalent less than comparators).
 The `$or` operator is an `OR` operation, so a matching document must have a date greater than the one in the query either an author of J Smith OR title of Murder.